Washington Toxics Coalition Programs

-WTC works with Washington’s new green chemistry center to advance solutions for reducing toxic use in business and industry, and we promote the use of alternatives assessments for finding safer alternatives.
+WTC works with Washington’s new green chemistry center and advances the use of alternatives assessments for finding safer alternatives.
 This provides resources that business and industry need to produce safer products for consumer use.

 Science of Emerging Toxics

-- Homes to Waters - Traces the pathway toxic flame retardant pollution takes from hitchhiking in dust on clothes to contaminate laundry water, the Columbia River, Puget Sound, and other waterways.
+- Homes to Waters - WTC traced the pathway toxic flame retardant pollution takes from the home environment to Washington's waterways.

-- Seattle Gymnastics Academy - Testing at SGA facilities for toxic flame retardants, commonly added to foam padding, sparked SGA to exchange flame retardant-containing for safer foam.
+- Seattle Gymnastics Academy - WTC tested SGA facilities for toxic flame retardants commonly added to foam padding, sparking SGA to switch to foam without added flame retardants.

 Recent Successes and Current Challenges

 WTC’s successes have wide-reaching impact.
 In 2010 WTC led a winning campaign to ban hormone-disrupting BPA from baby bottles, sippy cups, sports water bottles, and children’s dishware.
 This spurred the FDA to ban BPA in baby bottles nationally.
 Now:

 - 25,000 babies born every year, or 75,000 children ages 3 and under are being fed from BPA-free bottles and dishware.